mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

 ESTA makes use of Python's object-oriented functionality to achieve the modularity described above.
 Each step in the modeling process is defined by an abstract class and users select which versions of each step they want in the config file by directly listing the class names.
 In addition, a few very general data structures are defined to hold the: emissions data, spatial surrogates, temporal surrogates, and final gridded emissions.

-What follows is a quick introduction into ESTA's basic code structure.
-Not every subclass of the core abstract classes will be shown, as ESTA will hopefully grow over time.
+What follows is a quick introduction into the basic code structure of ESTA.
+Not every subclass of the core abstract classes will be shown, as ESTA will grow and change over time.
 Instead, a single example implementation of each core abstract class will be discussed.

 ### General Structure